yacineLaribi/ebooks/search_engine.md

-You're right. `icontains` is a basic search method that doesn't handle typos or partial matches well.
+The most common method used in Django as a search engine is `icontains`  a basic search method that doesn't handle typos or partial matches well.
 If you're looking for more **forgiving** search behavior, where it can handle misspellings, partial words, or more flexible keyword searching, you'll need a more robust search solution than `icontains`.

-Here's a few more **advanced** options that could handle these situations better:
+A few more **advanced** options that could handle these situations better include:

 ### 1. **Trigram Similarity (PostgreSQL)**